🚌 🎒Back to School Offer: New Customers Get 3 MONTHS FREE!!🎒🚌

 The content team rigorously reviewed the standards addressed by each lesson and refined them to more effectively target developmental skills that were previously underrepresented to ensure adequate developmental growth for all children.

-Learning supports have also been enhanced to support diverse learners, including guided lesson support videos for teachers.
+Learning supports were enhanced to support diverse learners, including guided lesson support videos for teachers.
 These videos show the step-by-step implementation of each activity focusing on elevating quality with teacher-child interactions and serve as a virtual mentor and coach for teachers.

 Centers that use Procare Early Learning also receive access to professional development and training for their staff!